-- 1. Log in to the Fastly web interface and click the \\Account\\ link from the [user menu](/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
+- 1. Log in to the Fastly web interface and click the Account link from the user menu (/guides/basic-concepts/about-the-web-interface-controls#about-the-user-menu).
 Your account information appears. - 2.
+Click the User management link.
+The User management page appears. - 3.
 In the Users area, click the gear icon next to a user name and then select Edit from the menu that appears.
 The Edit User window appears for the selected user.

-- 3. From the Role menu, select a role for the user. - 4.
+- 4. From the Role menu, select a role for the user. - 5.
 Click Update.
 The user's role will be changed.